Date: November 15th, 2016

 Neely Quinn: Welcome to the Training Beta Podcast, where I talk with climbers and trainers about how we can all get a little better at our favorite sport.
 I’m your host, Neely Quinn, and today I’m a little bit sad, honestly, to be podcast-ing, because I was in the Red River Gorge last week having one of the best climbing trips of my life.
 Super fun, really good weather, a good group of people.
 I climbed better than I have in a really long time, so it was sad to come home.
 Seth and I decided that he wants to go on a climbing trip now, so next week we are going to be going to Las Vegas, because he has some time off.
 I’m pretty psyched about that, but the Red River Gorge- I think it’s my favorite place in the world to climb.
 It was pretty awesome.

 Part of why I bring that up is because one of the things I noticed while I was there- I think I’ve told you about my ambivalent mental attitude- my “AMA”- that I’ve been fostering this season.
 At some point I kind of gave up on climbing and I decided I didn’t really care that much.
 While I was climbing with that attitude, I started to climb a little bit better, noticed I was calmer, less nervous.
-The guest that I have on today is Dr. Chris Heilman, and she is a sports psychologist.
+The guest that I have on today is Dr. Chris Heilman, and she is a sport psychologist.
 A lot of what we talked about in this conversation is actually just that- how to foster a sense of calmness while you’re climbing, and in your life in general.

-Dr. Chris Heilman is the same sports psychologist the you heard Sam Elias talk about in my interview with him.
+Dr. Chris Heilman is the same sport psychologist the you heard Sam Elias talk about in my interview with him.
 He credits her with a lot of his sending after the BD Bootcamp, because she helped him change his daily life, the amount of anxiety and stress he has, and that sort of transferred onto the rock.

 I wanted to talk to her about her experience with training the guys at the BD Bootcamp, but also how she trains athletes in general-she works with everybody from golfers, to skiers, to runners, to climbers- and some of the the tools that she gives them, so that’s exactly what we did.
 Hopefully this will help you, because she gives some pretty practical breathing exercises and some other muscle contraction exercises that will hopefully help you be a better person and a better climber.